Joseph Levy Foundation

 • Young Advisory Board opportunities (6-8 paid positions for young people with training)

-• Cultural Learning Days for young people connected to funded organizations
+• Cultural Learning Days for young people connected to funded organisations

 • Partnership opportunities for collaborative work